-\end{theorem} From Ineq.~\ref{eq:kl_regret_bound}, we observe that the rate at which regret decreases with $N$ is governed by the rate at which the PIL decreases, which is known as the \emph{information rate}, which measures how much information the model has gained from an incremental amount of data.
-Fast information rates imply highly informative posteriors can be learned using minimal data as regret will decrease at least as fast.
-How fast the information rate is depends on the exact model specification, prior and underlying MDP.
-Formulating our bound in terms of the PIL ties the regret to the KL divergence over the reward-state model: $\textrm{KL}\left(P_{R,S}^\star(s,a)\Vert P_{R,S}(s,a,\mathcal{D}_N) \right)$.
-Not only is this mathematically more convenient, yielding a simpler bound, but the PIL is easy to estimate in practice meaning the information rate can be monitored offline to gauge online performance and carry out hyperparameter tuning.
-We observe that our results in \cref{proof:regret_bound_kl} also apply for offline frequentist settings where an estimate, e.g. the maximum likelihood estimate $\hat{\theta}_N^\textrm{MLE}\coloneqq\argmax_\theta \log p(\mathcal{D}_N\vert \theta)$, is calculated from the dataset $\mathcal{D}_N$.
-Here, the posterior is replaced with the point estimate $P_\Theta(\mathcal{D}_N)= \delta(\theta=\hat{\theta}_N^\textrm{MLE})$.
+\begin{theorem} Let $\mathcal{R}_{\max}\coloneqq \frac{(r_\textrm{max}-r_\textrm{min})}{1-\gamma}$ denote the maximum possible regret for the MDP.
+Using the PIL: $\mathcal{I}_N^\pi$, the true regret is bounded as: \end{theorem} The key insight from \cref{proof:regret_bound_kl} is that the rate at which regret decreases with $N$ is governed by the rate at which the PIL decreases, which is known as the \emph{information rate}.
+This measures how much information the model has gained from an incremental amount of data.
+Fast information rates imply that highly informative posteriors can be learned from limited data, as regret decreases at least as quickly.
+How fast the PIL decreases depends on the model specification, the prior used, the data coverage and the underlying MDP.
+This makes it an ideal metric to hyperparameter associated with the dynamics model and approximate inference method.